01 Aug DASH Diet

 Fats and oils (2 to 3 servings a day)

 Fat helps your body absorb essential vitamins and helps your body’s immune system.
 But too much fat increases your risk of heart disease, diabetes, and obesity.
 The DASH diet strives for a healthy balance by providing 30 percent or less of daily calories from fat, with a focus on healthier unsaturated fats.
-Examples of one serving include 1 teaspoon soft margarine, 1 tablespoon low-fat mayonnaise or 2 tablespoons light salad dressing.
+Examples of one serving include 1 teaspoon of soft margarine, 1 tablespoon of low-fat mayonnaise, or 2 tablespoons of light salad dressing.

 Sweets (5 or fewer a week)

-You don’t have to banish sweets entirely while following the DASH diet just goes easy on them.
-Examples of one serving include 1 tablespoon sugar, jelly or jam, 1/2 cup sorbet or 1 cup (8 oz.) lemonade.
+You don’t have to banish sweets entirely while following the DASH diet.
+Examples of one serving include 1 tablespoon sugar, jelly, or jam, 1/2 cup sorbet, or 1 cup (8 oz.) lemonade.

 Alcohol and Caffeine